Staff Directory

 She holds an MS in Social Media and Mobile Marketing from Pace University’s Lubin School of Business and a BA in Culture and Communication from Ithaca College.
 Kymani is a digital creator by heart and enjoys capturing and creating organic content around day-to-day living in the city, local community events and travel.

-• Kelly Moffitt-Hawasly is a passionate storyteller who works at the intersection of digital media and storytelling and serves as the director of digital content strategy for the Office of Public Affairs, working on Columbia News, Columbia Neighbors, and the homepage.
+• Kelly Moffitt-Hawasly is a passionate storyteller who works at the intersection of digital media and community building and serves as the director of digital content strategy for the Office of Public Affairs, working on Columbia News, Columbia Neighbors, and the homepage.
 She leads audience-focused content and analytics strategy, including SEO, across these channels and manages the Neighbors team.

 Previously, she worked as a producer at StoryCorps, traveling the country recording stories from everyday Americans and editing those recordings for broadcast on NPR's Morning Edition.
 While there, she was the recipient of the MJ Bear Fellowship, which identifies and celebrates three digital journalists under 30 whose work represents the best of new media, for her creation of a newsletter dedicated to podcasts produced between the coasts.
 She also teaches classes in digital media, personal branding, and podcast creation at institutions like NBCUniversal LIFT Labs and IFP.